wireservice/agate/docs/tutorial.rst

         ('inadequate_defense', boolean_type),
     )

-    COLUMN_NAMES = [c[0] for c in COLUMNS]
-    COLUMN_TYPES = [c[1] for c in COLUMNS]

-You'll notice here that we define the names and types as pairs (tuples), but then use a couple fancy list comprehensions to split the pairs into two lists.
-The table creation function we'll be using next expects two lists, but I find it's convenient to define them as pairs and then split them up.
+You'll notice here that we define the names and types as pairs (tuples), which is what the :class:`.Table` constructor will expect in the next step.

 .. note::